Kaikea at Hoopili

 No analysis available

-Searched remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or 'floor-by-floor laundry'.
-Multiple listings explicitly state in-unit or full-size washer/dryer, but there are no statements indicating community laundry on every floor.
+I searched remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Multiple listings explicitly state in-unit laundry and there are no statements indicating community laundry on every floor.

 All current MLS records indicate parking (20/20 listings show OPEN/OP/GARAGE/ASSIGN/etc.), and the public remarks repeatedly mention parking types such as 'one assigned parking stall', 'private, detached 1-car garage', '2 assigned parking stalls', and 'lots of street parking'.
 Evidence is strong and consistent across many agent remarks and MLS checkbox data.